ajcanlas95/L101/activities/01-Common-commands.md

 `$ touch my1stFile`

+If you want to create multiple files in one execution, you can execute `touch` command with multiple sub-parameters, for example i want to create files named "File1","File2",and "File3".

+`$ touch File1 File2 File3`

 To delete a file you need to execute `rm` command,example to delete a file named "my1stFile".

 `$ rm my1stFile`

+Also the multiple sub-parameters in `touch` in creating also applies to `rm`, example if i want to remove files named "File1","File2",and "File3".

+`$ rm File1 File2 File3`

 To create a directory you need the `mkdir` command, for example if you will create a directory named "my1stDirectory":

 `$ mkdir my1stDirectory`

+If you want to create multiple directories in one execution, you can execute `mkdir` command with multiple sub-parameters, for example i want to create directories named "Dir1","Dir2",and "Dir3".

+`$ mkdir Dir1 Dir2 Dir3`

 To remove a directory you need the `rmdir` command, for example if you will remove a directory named "my1stDirectory":

 `$ rmdir my1stDirectory`

+Also the multiple sub-parameters in `mkdir` in creating also applies to `rmdir`, example if i want to remove files named "Dir1","Dir2",and "Dir3".

+`$ rmdir Dir1 Dir2 Dir3`